 Most pediatric ENT problems can be remedied with medicines or allergy treatments and do not require surgery.
 We are experts in both non-surgical and surgical pediatric ENT treatments.
 When a problem does require surgery, we have the experience to address your child’s condition, while ensuring comfort and safety.

-ENT and Allergy Specialists can provide a full range of testing and treatment options for pediatric allergies and asthma.
-Visit our Asthma and Allergy page to learn more about how we can help you.
+ENT and Allergy Specialists can provide a full range of testing and treatment options for pediatric allergies.
+Visit our Allergy page to learn more about how we can help you.

 For certain allergic conditions, Sublingual Immunotherapy may be recommended.